Skip to content

 Open Spike 10 in a new tab ↗ · View source

 The practical trick was geomorphing at ring boundaries.
 When a vertex transitions from one LOD ring to the next, its height has to blend smoothly between the high-res and low-res sample.
 Without that, you get visible pops every time the camera moves and rings shift.
-We handled this with a blend factor based on the vertex's distance to the ring edge, interpolating height in the vertex shader.
+We handled this with a blend factor based on the vertex's distance to the ring edge, interpolating height in the vertex shader:

 One subtle lesson came from camera movement testing.
 It's easy to judge clipmaps in static screenshots and miss transition artifacts.
 We spent time running constant-speed traversals through ring boundaries and watching for temporal noise.
 Screenshots lied.
 Motion told the truth.